Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 For a first Hot Wheels set

 Choose the Hot Wheels Track Creator Starter Pack.
-It is simple, flexible, and not too expensive compared with the bigger garages, and it is the safest pick when you are not sure what kind of Hot Wheels play your child likes yet.
+It is simple, flexible, and a safe pick when you are not sure yet what kind of Hot Wheels play your child gravitates toward.

 For a child who loves racing

 Choose the Hot Wheels City Transforming Race Tower.
-The racing goal is easy to understand at age 5, since kids do not need a long explanation before they start.
+The racing goal is easy to understand at age 5.
 Just remember the set includes one car, so it works better if you already have another at home.

 For a child who loves crashes